opencv/opencv/modules/contrib/doc/facerec/facerec_tutorial.rst

 .. literalinclude:: src/facerec_fisherfaces.cpp
    :language: cpp
    :linenos:

+The source code for this demo application is also available in the ``src`` folder coming with this documentation:

+* :download:`src/facerec_fisherfaces.cpp <src/facerec_fisherfaces.cpp>`

 For this example I am going to use the Yale Facedatabase A, just because the plots are nicer.
 Each Fisherface has the same length as an original image, thus it can be displayed as an image.
 The demo shows (or saves) the first, at most 16 Fisherfaces: